 Strengthen Your House

 Would you like to receive up to $3,000 toward an earthquake retrofit of your house?
-The Earthquake Brace + Bolt (EBB) program provides homeowners up to $3,000 to strengthen their foundation and lessen the potential for earthquake damage.
+The Earthquake Brace + Bolt (EBB) program provides homeowners up to $3,000 to strengthen their home and lessen the potential for earthquake damage.

-The EBB program relies on adherence to the California Building Code, Appendix Chapter A3.
+The EBB program relies on adherence to the California Building Code, Chapter A3.
 Chapter A3 is a statewide building code that sets prescriptive standards for seismic retrofits of existing residential buildings.

 Chapter A3 allows: